Design Funnel Steps Easily

 10. Revenue Graph

-Here you can see the revenue graph for each day on a weekly basis.
+Here you can see the revenue graph for each day every week.

 Revenue graph

-These analytics are necessary for you to take important decisions.
+These analytics are necessary for you to make important decisions.

-For example, if you are having less Order Bump revenue from your funnels, then you must look into the matter and take steps to change the order bump product or do necessary steps to make people buy more.
+For example, if you have less Order Bump revenue from your funnels, then you must look into the matter and take steps to change the order bump product or take necessary steps to make people buy more.

 Step 3: Choose Analytics Tracking for User Roles

-Go to WPFunnels > Settings > Advanced Settings and there you’ll see an option to Disable Analytics Tracking For specific user roles.
+Go to WPFunnels > Settings > Role Management, and there you’ll see an option to disable analytics tracking for specific user roles.

 If you wish to track analytics for all user roles, then keep all unchecked.
 Or you can customize it as needed.